freetonik/rakhim.org/content/blog/fastmail-setup-with-emacs-mu4e-and-mbsync-on-macos.md

 Host imap.fastmail.com
 Port 993
 User myemailaddress@mydomain.com
-# For simplicity, here I just read my password from another file.
+# For simplicity, this is how to read the password from another file.
-# For better security, you should use GPG https://gnupg.org/
+# For better security you should use GPG https://gnupg.org/
 PassCmd "cat ~/.mbsync-fastmail"
 SSLType IMAPS
 SSLVersions TLSv1.2